PedalPlayground/pedalplayground/README.md

 ## Images

 * Find an image that is as close as possible to a perfect top-down angle.
+	* You can make it perfectly top-down/rectangular using GIMP perspective tool.
 * White background is preferred for best cutout quality, but if not available just cut them out best as possible
 * Isolate the pedal on a transparent background (do not cut off jacks or switches).
 In GIMP (2.10), open file, select magic wand tool and click background, Layer > Transparency > Add Alpha Channel, then Layer > Transparency > Color to Alpha, and finally Ok in the dialog prompt.
 * Crop the image to non-transparent pixels (in Photoshop Image > Trim > Transparent Pixels, in Gimp Image -> Crop to Content)